-In the course of 20 years, Neil Piper lost four family members to pancreatic cancer – his mother, sister, brother and uncle.
+In the course of 20 years, Neil Piper lost four family members to pancreatic cancer – his mother, uncle, sister, and brother.
 This motivated Neil and Shari Piper to organize the Walk.

 In 1981, Neil lost his mother to pancreatic cancer.
-She was diagnosed, and 14 months later, in June 1981, Resa passed away.
-Although it was a devastating time for Neil and the family, he thought, “ok, it’s cancer – one of hundreds”.
+She was diagnosed in 1980, and 14 months later, Resa passed away.
+It was a devastating time for Neil and the family, but they figured, “…it’s cancer – it happens”.

-For a while, things quieted down and the Pipers got on with their lives.
-Not for long…once again, PC struck.
-In Aug.
-2001, Neil’s brother Bruce was diagnosed with PC, and a short year later, in August 2002, Bruce passed away.
+But for a while, things quieted down and the Pipers got on with their lives.
+Then, in Aug.
+2001, Neil’s brother Bruce was diagnosed with PC, and a short year later in August 2002, Bruce passed away.
 Over a twenty year period, PC had removed Neil’s mother, uncle, sister and brother from his life.
-Neil now knew with the inevitability of circumstance that Neil, possibly the kids and perhaps other family members, were “wired” for pancreatic cancer.
+Now everyone knew with the inevitability of circumstance that Neil, possibly the kids and perhaps other family members, were “wired” for pancreatic cancer.

-Now you know the Pipers’ story.
-If you are visiting this site, you too probably have a story to share.
-We invite you to consider sharing the story on the blog.
-If you live within driving distance of the Albany Capital District, we urge you to join the Pipers in the annual Walk for Hope to support the Lustgarten Foundation’s efforts to develop early detection, better treatment options and the eventual cure of pancreatic cancer.
+If you are reading this, you probably have a story to share yourself.
+We invite you to consider sharing it on the blog.
+If you live within driving distance of the Albany Capital District, we urge you to join us at the Annual Walk and help support Lustgarten Foundation’s efforts to develop early detection, better treatment options and the eventual cure of pancreatic cancer.
 Check out the Lustgarten Foundation website to see what kinds of research are being funded, and/or to donate or register for our Walk.